ramack/ActivityDiary/README.md

 In the long term many functions shall be implemented, see https://github.com/ramack/ActivityDiary/wiki for the ideas and design decisions.

-Currently you can select the your current activity, record notes and browse your history:
+Currently you can select the your current activity, attach notes and pictures and browse your history:
 ![Alt text](/app/src/main/play/en-US/listing/phoneScreenshots/Screenshot_SelectActivity.png?raw=true "Select Activity")

 # License and Copyright